- 1 feb 2018

 Make sure you always do a backup before any updates, especially if you plan to upgrade your existing installation.

 - For people who are migrating from v3, there're many changes to APIs and it's not backward compatible.
-You may need to update the shell library (
+You may need to update the shell library ( ) and/or your customized portal/external portal code.

 - Windows users must have x64 Java installed to use the unifi.ubnt.com cloud tie in, as we only support 64 bit webRTC library.
-Please see
+Please see and download the missing version (64bit offline Windows install package).
+The controller will run in an x86 only environment, or with x86 Java, but the unifi.ubnt.com tie in will not work.

 - For hotspot management console, make sure you have bookmark the URL with site ID (i.e. x66cipn3, or whatever random string is generated for that site).
 For example: